Titussy/RAG_study_project/README.md

 # RAG_study_project

-This is the case study for Retrieval Augmented Generation and this project follows https://github.com/mrdbourke/simple-local-rag.
+This is the case study for Retrieval Augmented Generation, and this project mainly follows https://github.com/mrdbourke/simple-local-rag.
-Notice: The workout will not definity same as the above link
+Notice: The workout will not be the same as the above link

-The file `00-simple-local-rag.ipynb` will show the detail steps and my progress for how to build up a Local Retrieval Augmented Generation (RAG) from Scratch.
+The file `00-simple-local-rag.ipynb` will show the detailed steps and my progress for how to build up a Local Retrieval Augmented Generation (RAG) from Scratch.

 ## Workflow

-1. **Download PDF Book**: Automate downloading *Human Nutrition: 2020 Edition* using `requests`. or manunally, then save as `book human-nutrution-text.pdf`
+1. **Download PDF Book**: Automate downloading *Human Nutrition: 2020 Edition* using `requests` or manunally, then save as book `human-nutrution-text.pdf`
 2. **Text Extraction and Chunking**: Extract text with `PyMuPDF`, split into 10 sentence chunks with overlap
 3. **Embedding Generation**: Generate embeddings with `google/gemma-2b-it` and store in CSV file (`text_chunks_embeddings_df.csv`) (can be vector database, update later).
 4. **Vector Search**: Perform ANN search with Chroma to retrieve top-k relevant chunks for a query.